aninam/ShadowMesh-Demo/README.md

 cubeShadow.frustumCulled = false;
 scene.add( cubeShadow );
 ```
 Now create and define a THREE.Plane() object.
 This is the plane in which the shadow will appear.
 A THREE.Plane() is made up of 2 components: a THREE.Vector3 normal that points away from the plane's surface, and a numerical constant.
-The constant can be thought of as the plane's 'distance' from the origin.
-Here's how to define it in Three.js:
+This constant can be thought of as the plane's 'distance' from the origin.
+Here's how to define a plane in Three.js:
 ```javascript
 var upVector = new THREE.Vector3( 0, 1, 0 );
 var groundPlane = new THREE.Plane( upVector, 0 );